Aru va`en: A Keeping of the Troth

 The Shepherd stood alone.

 His robe was torn.
 One sleeve hung dark with blood.
-Around his feet the ground had been trampled into mud.
-The diseased circled below him, climbing, falling, rising again.
+Around his feet the earth had been trampled into mud.
+Creatures climbing to strike him circled below, falling and rising again.
+Others crawled among them, too wounded or bewildered to flee.

 In his arms he carried a lamb.